containernetworking/cni.dev/content/plugins/current/main/ipvlan.md

 * `mode` (string, optional): one of "l2", "l3", "l3s".
 Defaults to "l2".
 * `mtu` (integer, optional): explicitly set MTU to the specified value.
 Defaults to the value chosen by the kernel.
 * `ipam` (dictionary, required unless chained): IPAM configuration to be used for this network.
+* `linkInContainer` (boolean, optional) specifies if the master interface is in the container network namespace or the main network namespace

 ## Notes